New regulations on non-disclosure agreements in sexual harassment proceedings in Victoria

-On 3 June 2025, the Full Bench of the Fair Work Commission handed down its annual wage decision, which is a yearly review of the National Minimum Wage order and minimum wages in modern awards.
-The Commission held that the National Minimum Wage and minimum wage rates of pay under all modern awards would be increased
+Annual Wage Review 2026 On 2 June 2026, the Full Bench of the Fair Work Commission (Commission) handed down its annual wage review decision.
+The Commission held that the National Minimum Wage will be increased by 6 per cent and minimum rates of pay under all modern awards would be increased by 4.75 per cent.
+In addition, rates at the ‘C13’

 Latest News